AI Dungeon

-AI Dungeon is a free-to-play single-player and multiplayer text adventure game which uses artificial intelligence (A.I.) to generate content.
-It allows players to create and share their own custom adventure settings.
-The game's first version was made available on Google Colaboratory in May 2019, and its second version (initially called AI Dungeon 2) was released online and for iOS and Android in December 2019.
-The AI model was then upgraded in July 2020.
+AI Dungeon is a single-player/multiplayer text adventure game which uses artificial intelligence (AI) to generate content and allows players to create and share adventures and custom prompts.
+The game's first version was made available in May 2019, and its second version (initially called AI Dungeon 2) was released on Google Colaboratory in December 2019.
+It was later ported that same month to its current cross-platform web application.
+The AI model was then reformed in July 2020.

 Gameplay

-AI Dungeon is a text adventure game that uses artificial intelligence to generate random storylines in response to player submitted stimulus.
+AI Dungeon is a text adventure game that uses artificial intelligence to generate random storylines in response to player-submitted stimuli.

 In the game, players are prompted to choose a setting for their adventure (e.g. fantasy, mystery, apocalyptic, cyberpunk, zombies), followed by other options relevant to the setting (such as character class for fantasy settings).

-After beginning an adventure, there are four main interaction methods that can be chosen for each of the player's pieces of text input:
+After beginning an adventure, four main interaction methods can be chosen for the player's text input: